roman-svetkin/store-sales-predictor/README.md

 1. Navigate to the Streamlit app URL - <https://store-sales-predictor.streamlit.app/>
 2. Upload your data as a CSV file by clicking on the "Upload your input CSV file" button.
 3. The app will display a preview of the uploaded file.
-4. Click on "Predict" to generate interest rate predictions, which will be added to the DataFrame and displayed.
+4. Click on "Predict" to generate store sales predictions, which will be added to the DataFrame and displayed.
 5. Download the DataFrame with predictions by clicking on the provided link.

 ## Model Information

-The prediction model is an Random Forest model trained on store sales data, saved as `best_rf_model.joblib.joblib`.
-It predicts interest rates based on store characteristics.
+The prediction model is an Random Forest model trained on stores data, saved as `best_rf_model.joblib`.
+It predicts store sales based on store area characteristics.

 ## Prediction and Download